rybla/riib11.github.io/_posts/2021-08-20-reminders.md

 “Do not take.
 Keep safe.
 Find source.”

 Halfway through that last paragraph, the page had clearly been torn away.
-Several following pages were clearly torn out as well, which I deduced from a few remnant corners left in the staple.
+Several following pages appeared to be torn out as well, which I deduced from a few remnant corners left in the staple.
 I then put the notes